-Scarborough is home to two delightful sandy beaches, split by the castle headland: Scarborough North and South Bay!
-South Bay is the livelier of the two.
-Enjoy a quintessentially British seaside experience at the South Bay, with numerous shops and arcades, as well as a wonderful shoreline.
+Scarborough has two lovely sandy beaches separated by the castle headland: Scarborough North and South Bay!
+South Bay is the more vibrant of the two.
+South Bay offers a truly British seaside experience, with numerous shops and arcades as well as a beautiful beach.

 What is Scarborough South Bay like?

 If you are looking for a taste of the classic seaside experience, then Scarborough South Bay is just the beach for you!
 Nestled beside the vibrant resort town of Scarborough, the South Bay is overflowing with a great assortment of amenities and facilities.
 From amusement arcades, cafés, restaurants, shops, ice cream parlours and stalls right by the bay, there is plenty for you to fill up your whole day!

 The beach itself is quite wide and gently arching.
 The clean sands are excellent for sandcastle building and the waters are perfect for a paddle.
 With all of the seaside delights, you could ever ask for, Scarborough South Bay is a must-visit!

 To the south, you will come across the famous Scarborough Harbour.
 The harbour shelters the beach and here you can hop aboard The Hispaniola for a voyage along the bay.
 However, if that isn’t enough for you, you can also zoom across the waters on a speedboat ride!
 From here you can also spot the dramatic ruins of Scarborough Castle, an 11th-century castle that sat atop a rocky promontory.